Is acupuncture effective in

 Please keep in mind that your favorite acupuncturist telling you that he or she cures 90% of all smokers is not independent proof.
-In fact, if the below evidence is accurate then it's probably consumer fraud of the worst sort.
+In fact, if the below evidence is accurate, then it's probably consumer fraud.
 The average smoker only musters the courage for one serious cessation attempt about every three years.
 If the Cochrane Review's findings are accurate, with tobacco killing half of all long-term adult smokers and crippling most lucky enough to survive, those using extremes in false advertising to steal and squander the smoker's priceless periods of cessation confidence should find themselves behind bars.

 In June 2000 the U.S. government published the "Clinical Practice Guideline [for] Treating Tobacco Use and Dependence (USDHHS).
 Page 67 of the U.S. Guideline states:

 Acupuncture.
 "A separate meta-analysis was conducted for acupuncture.
 This analysis was conducted to achieve a sensitive test on the small body of studies that use this technique.
 Evidence, as shown in Table 24, did not support the efficacy of acupuncture as a smoking cessation treatment.
 The acupuncture meta-analysis comparing "active" acupuncture with "control" acupuncture revealed no difference in efficacy between the two types of procedures.
 These results suggest that any effect of acupuncture might be produced by factors such as positive expectations about the procedure."

 "Although pooled estimates suggest possible short-term effects there is no consistent evidence that acupuncture, acupressure, or laser therapy have a sustained benefit on smoking cessation for six months or more.
 However, lack of evidence and methodological problems mean that no firm conclusions can be drawn."